confuzeus/ansible-debian/README.md

 # Ansible Ubuntu

-This Ansible role is used to quickly setup an Ubuntu system for web hosting.
+This Ansible role is used to quickly setup and manage an Ubuntu system for web hosting.

 Based on [this blog post](https://confuzeus.com/hub/linux-system-administration/).